 Submissions must include at least one photo, and optionally up to three photos.
 One photo will be selected to highlight the project.
 Photos should be submitted in .tif, .jpg, or camera RAW file format.
 Photos must have a minimum image resolution of 300 dpi @ 5"x7".
 Larger photos are preferred, up to 20MB each.
 Do not submit collages or composites.
 (Note: *Camera RAW files are unprocessed image files—preferred for their quality and flexibility.
 Many consumer cameras and all professional cameras are capable of shooting RAW photographs.
 These image types are preferred but not required.)

-Important Note About Photos Rights: Please ensure you have permission/authority to grant Innovation rights to publish the photos you submit By submitting material to Innovation, you grant to Engineers and Geoscientists BC a royalty-free, worldwide licence to publish the material, and you warrant that you have the authority to grant such rights, and have obtained waivers of all associated moral and intellectual property rights.
+Important Note About Photos Rights: Please ensure you have permission/authority to grant Innovation rights to publish the photos you submit.
+By submitting material to Innovation, you grant to Engineers and Geoscientists BC a royalty-free, worldwide licence to publish the material; you also warrant that you have the authority to grant such rights, and have obtained waivers of all associated moral and intellectual property rights.
 We may edit and modify photos for quality and suitability for publication in Innovation.

 Important Note About Privacy Rights: Innovation does not publish photos of identifiable individuals in commercial or project settings without first obtaining their direct written permission.
 Accordingly, we recommend against submitting photos that include identifiable individuals, unless their express permission is also provided.

-Important Note: By submitting material to Innovation, you grant to Engineers and Geoscientists BC a royalty-free, worldwide licence to publish the material; and you warrant that you have the authority to grant such rights and have obtained waivers of all associated moral rights.
-Innovation reserves the right to edit the material or photos, and is under no obligation to publish any or all submissions or any portion thereof, including credits.
+Important Note: By submitting material to Innovation, you grant to Engineers and Geoscientists BC a royalty-free, worldwide licence to publish the material; you also warrant that you have the authority to grant such rights and have obtained waivers of all associated moral rights.
+Innovation reserves the right to edit the material or photos, and is under no obligation to publish any or all submissions or any portion thereof.

-In addition to considering the submission criteria noted above, when selecting project submissions for the pictorial, the Editorial Board considers:
+In addition to considering the submission criteria noted above, when selecting project submissions for the pictorial, the Editorial Advisory Group considers: